BioComputingUP/elastic-slurm-in-openstack/README.md

 This repo is based on the project [slurm-cluster-in-openstack](https://github.com/CornellCAC/slurm-cluster-in-openstack) adapted for use with [CloudVeneto](https://cloudveneto.ict.unipd.it/) OpenStack cloud.

-## Systems Requirements
-1. Access to an OpenStack cloud such as [Red Cloud](https://redcloud.cac.cornell.edu) at [Cornell University Center for Advanced Computing](https://www.cac.cornell.edu)
-1. [`openrc` file](https://www.cac.cornell.edu/wiki/index.php?title=OpenStack_CLI#Download_OpenStack_RC_File) containing credentials for accessing OpenStack cloud.
-1. A computer with python 3.6 or later installed.
-1. Clone this repo to your computer.

 ## Prerequisites
 ### Install Ansible
 Run the `install_ansible.sh` command: